Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 Since the different treatments were randomly assigned with the same probability, the aggregation of the treatment yields at a propensity score of 2/3 for each individual.
 Therefore, the treatment assignment in the data set is slightly unbalanced.
 Since the difference between the number of treated and untreated customers is not too high, the unbalancedness should not cause any problems for the proposed method.
 For extremely unbalanced data sets with regard to the treatment status, the Causal KNN algorithm might not work, because it can become impossible to find sufficiently much treated or untreated nearest neighbours.

 The KNN algorithm identifies the nearest neighbours of an individual $i$ by calculating the euclidean distances between target variable outcomes of different units.
 Therefore, the method can only deal with numeric variables.
-To meet this requirement, the non-numeric covariates are transformed into dummy variables, using the mlr package.
+To meet this requirement, the non-numeric covariates are Transformed into dummy variables, using the mlr package.

 <!-- ```{r, eval = FALSE, include = TRUE}
 ###preparation of the data set